ibnuhafidzh/cveditornetcore6mvcdapper/README.md

 - ImagesReadme
 it is the folder of image that link into readme files
 - Manual Book
-it is the folder that countain the backup sql file and script for database
+it is the folder that contain the backup postgree file and script for database
 - WebApplication
 it is the main folder of visual studio project
 - .vs